shubhayu-64/Discord-Study-Bot/README.md

 ## 🙋‍♂️ Support

-💙 If you like this project, give it a ⭐ and share it with friends!<br><br>
+💙 If you like this project, give it a ⭐, share it with friends!<br><br>
+Feel free to Sponsor this project. ❤️
 [☕ Buy me a coffee](https://www.buymeacoffee.com/shubhayu64)

 ---